The BPF fermentation pilot module processes sugars into bio-based intermediates using fermentation processes.

 Our recommendation on scaling-up is to always keep the scale-down approach in mind.
 A process optimized on lab scale for maximum productivity without keeping the end-goal in mind is likely to run into some kind of limitation during scale-up trials.
 It's important to understand the limiting transport phenomena and the robustness of the fermentation process.

 This is where experience comes in.
 BPF brings industrial scale experience and translates this into the right set of piloting conditions.
+Have a look at our infographic on how we can help you to valorize 1st and 2nd generation sugars.

 Choice of raw materials